nikkibudeanu/woofme/TESTING.md

 # Testing

-During the code development, tests were perfomed to make sure the functions/views/urls are running as expected.
+During the code development, tests were performed to make sure the functions/views/URLs are running as expected.

 Please see below all tests.